jbandela/cppcomponents/README.md

 * Properties
 * Events

+There is no need to link to a component made with `cppcomponents`.
+You just include the header file in your code, and copy the .dll or .so file to same directory as your executable.
+It does not matter what compiler or standard library was used to create the .dll or .so file, it just works.

 #### What about COM and WinRT

 Components written using `cppcomponents` have built in support for `IUnknown` that makes them COM compatible (and XPCOM compatible).